Everything you need to know about: bullet trains in Japan

 How do I buy my ticket and make reservations?

-Every main train station will have a ticket counter with staff happy to assist any queries you may have.
-Here, you can find out train departure times, book tickets or reserve seats.
-If you’re feeling confident, you can also purchase shinkansen tickets from one of the many automatic ticket machines, as long as you have cash and a basic understanding of where you want to go.
+Every main train station will have a ticket counter with staff who are happy to assist with any queries you may have.
+Here, you can find train departure times, book tickets or reserve seats.
+You can also purchase

 Buying bullet train tickets